mjperezma/mjperezma/README.md

 -->
 Hello!

-I'm Maria Jose, Frontend Developer.
-I have made a bootcamp in Adalab where I have developed different languages: HTML5, CSS, SCSS, Bootstrap, Javascript and React.
+I am Maria Jose, Frontend Developer.
+I work with HTML5, CSS3, Sass, Bootstrap, git, npm, JavaScript, React and Redux.

-Nowadays, I keep on studying and developing in this field with Geekshub Academy, expanding my knowledge of Frontend such as: NodeJS, Webpack and Redux.
+Now I'm developing personal projects like https://github.com/mjperezma/ReactAPIGeeksHubs where you can see my last finished project.

-In addition to strengthen all the knowledge acquired previously.
+I am looking for job where I can learn even more!🔭

-I am actively looking for a job.
+soon For example, learning Angular or Vue.

-You can visit my Linkedin to know more about me  😄.
+You can visit my Linkedin, https://www.linkedin.com/in/mariajoseperezmaeso/ , to know more about me 😄